 What is labeled data?

-Data labeling entails adding details to your dataset that train the algorithm.
-The algorithm learns to identify features and patterns that the labeled data has deliberately highlighted so that the same features and patterns can be identified in unlabeled data.
+Data labeling entails adding details to your training dataset.
+Labeled data teaches an algorithm to identify features and patterns that the labeled data has deliberately highlighted so that the same features and patterns can later be identified in unlabeled data.

 Properly labeled data can also be the “ground truth” that allows you to build an evolving, functioning machine learning formula.
-Ground truth refers to the accuracy or verisimilitude of machine learning algorithms’ results relative to the real world.
-The term comes from meteorology, where “ground truth” is the information at the scene of the weather event that’s compared to forecast models to ascertain their correctness.
+Ground truth refers to the accuracy or verisimilitude of machine learning algorithms’ results.
+The term comes from meteorology, where “ground truth” is the information at the scene of the weather event that is compared to forecasts.

-The model’s accuracy is affected by how each label is scored or weighted and how the test cases are managed.
-Having labelers with experience in the niche in which your business operates will improve your results’ quality.
+A model’s accuracy is affected by how each label is scored or weighted and how the test cases are managed.
+Labelers with experience in your business niche may improve your results’ quality.
 The human influence on data is known as “the human in the loop.”
 In terms of data labeling, the humans in the loop are the people who gather and prepare the data for use.